Top of the page

 Choosing birth control is a very personal thing.
 Your best choices are those that you find easy to use—so you never go without it.

 First, think through some basic facts about your birth control options.
 Then, focus in on what's important to you.
 And then, think about who you are and what your style is.

 "Easy to use" birth control means different things to different people.
 What are you more comfortable with?
 You may want to try a method a few times.
 And then you may want to try some others.

 Are you good at remembering things?
 Or do you tend to lose track of things like your keys or what's on your calendar?

-You can get some types of emergency contraception without a prescription at most drugstores and sexual health clinics.
+You can get some forms of emergency contraception without a prescription at most drugstores.

-Your local sexual health clinic may have a teen support group where you can talk with other teens about abstinence.
+It really helps.
+Share your decision, and talk about any challenges you're having staying abstinent.
+Your local sexual health centre may have a teen support group where you can talk with other teens about abstinence.

 Don't believe it!
 You make an egg, or ovulate, and then have a period.
 And ovulation can happen at any time.
 There's no day of the month when it's safe to have sex without birth control.

-Having protection against pregnancy and STIs means that it's there when you need it.
+Having protection against pregnancy and sexually transmitted infections (STIs) means that it's there when you need it.
 But being prepared doesn't mean having to say yes unless you're comfortable with it.

 Every time?
 Anyone can be forgetful.
 It's best that you count on yourself.
 But for a built-in backup plan, you and your partner can agree to both keep protection with you.